tjmonsi/sarai-main-project/README.md

     function abc() {
       var x = 3;
-      // this will make the scoped version of x to be equal to 3 inside the function abc.
+      // this will make the scoped version of x to be equal to 3
+      // inside the function abc.
     }

 After:

     const x = 0; // this makes x to be 0 and cannot be changed. let y = 1; // this makes y to be 1 and can be changed into another value or type.

+    // Some Errors:
     // const x = 1; after above will make a syntax error
-    // let x = 1; after above will also make a syntax error, you cannot change the re-initialization of a variable in the same scope
+    // let x = 1; after above will also make a syntax error,
+    // you cannot change the re-initialization of a variable in the same scope

-    // let y = 2; after above will also make a syntax error, you cannot re-initialize a variable in the same scope.
+    // let y = 2; after above will also make a syntax error,
+    // you cannot re-initialize a variable in the same scope.

-    // x = 1; this will return a syntax error because you can't change the value of a constant variable.
-Use let instead.
+    // x = 1; this will return a syntax error
+    // because you can't change the value of a constant variable.
+    // Use let instead.

     // x = "string"; this will also return a syntax error.

     function abc() {
       let x = 3; // you can re-initialize a variable in a different scope }

-    const array = []; // use const on arrays if you are sure the variable will not change type (from array to string or number). array.push(1);
+    const array = [];
+    // use const on arrays if you are sure the variable
+    // will not change type (from array to string or number).

+    array.push(1);
     array.push(2);
     array.pop();
     array.push(3); // these can be done to the array above;

+    // Some Errors
     // array = [1, 2, 3]; This will return a syntax error;

 ## functions